kmohammedsu/ph4/readme.md

 We were interested to know if SVD could also handle missing values.
 So we carried out matrix completion with three levels of missingness: 10%, 20%, and 30%.
 ![download-2.png](attachment:9fd9f008-7a42-40b4-aa70-c1e40326f697.png)
+            **SVD performance under simulated missingness (10%, 20%, 30%) and how well it imputes missing data.**

 The results: